 Vehicle Winterization and Storage: 6 Tips for Better Protection During the Winter

-But how exactly do you winterize a vehicle for storage?
+How exactly should you winterize a vehicle for storage?
 Is the process for storing an automobile the same as storing a boat?
-How do you prevent mice and other animals from damaging your vehicle?

 Well, all of these questions and several others will be answered below.
 In addition, we will also explore our list of helpful vehicle storage tips, which can be used to store your vehicle at your property or in a self-storage facility, talk a little about preventive vehicle maintenance, and discuss why Store Space is the perfect place to store your vehicle for the winter!